PalisadoesFoundation/talawa-admin/docs/docs/docs/developer-resources/minio.md

 1. **Presigned URL Generation:** The backend generates a presigned URL for retrieving the file directly from MinIO using the `GET` method .
 This URL allows the client to access the file for rendering within the application .
 1. **File Retrieval and Display:** The client uses the presigned URL to fetch the file directly from MinIO.
 1. **File Display:** The client embeds the file (e.g., an image) within the application's user interface for display.

+NOTE: Contributors need to set `NODE_ENV=DEVELOPMENT` in the `.env` file of Talawa API to configure `localhost` as the endpoint for MiniO.

 ## Helper-Functions
 These are related helper functions.